Spacial/awesome-csirt/README.md

  * [Shodan](https://www.shodan.io/): is the world's first search engine for Internet-connected devices.
 [Shodan 2000](https://2000.shodan.io/)
  * [ATTACK-Tools](https://github.com/nshalabi/ATTACK-Tools): Utilities for MITRE™ ATT&CK
  * [hacking-tutorials](https://github.com/maestron/hacking-tutorials)
+ * [crypto](https://github.com/boazbk/crypto): Lecture notes for a course on cryptography
+ * [tink](https://github.com/google/tink/): Tink is a multi-language, cross-platform library that provides cryptographic APIs that are secure, easy to use correctly, and hard(er) to misuse.

 ## CVEs